-When the (fast forward) or (e) (rewind) button is pushed for more than 1.5 seconds while the CD is being played, the CD will play while fast forwarding or rewinding.
+When the FF or REW button is pushed for more than 1.5 seconds while the CD is being played, the CD will play while fast forwarding or rewinding.
 When the button is released, the CD will return to normal play speed.

-When the () or () button is pushed for less than 1.5 seconds while the CD is being played, the next track or the beginning of the current track on the CD will be played.
+When the FF or REW button is pushed for less than 1.5 seconds while the CD is being played, the next track or the beginning of the current track on the CD will be played.